-Ohio Stadium, also known as the Shoe, has become monumental in college football.
+Ohio Stadium, also known as the Horseshoe or just “the Shoe,” has become monumental in college football.
 With such a reputable athletic program, the iconic stadium underwent a $42 million renovation project to preserve and upgrade the iconic double-deck stadium.
-The scope included renovations and improvements within the suites, as well as concrete restoration within the stadium bowl on both the B-Deck and C-Deck.
+The scope of the Ohio Stadium renovations included improvements within the suites, as well as concrete restoration within the stadium bowl on both the B-Deck and C-Deck.
 The suite renovations included demolition, new bathrooms, new suite layouts, finishes, operable glazing system, millwork, graphics, mechanical upgrade, electrical upgrades, and technology upgrades.

 Early Suite Delivery, Early Revenue Gains

 During preconstruction, the team eliminated schedule lags by adjusting the phasing in order to begin work in unoccupied spaces during the football season.
 By doing so, we were able to alleviate winter conditioning costs and accelerate the schedule, which are both difficult to achieve in the Midwest.